 If you have changed any parameters in your current view, you can click Save current view... from this list to store those changes.

 The Save current view window contains a field to Name the view.
 You should enter something that will help you remember what the view shows.
 Below this are a series of check boxes to select what Filters to include in the save.
 Once you save, if you switch to that view later, the deselected filters will retain the values they contained before the switch.
 Below the check boxes, there is text reminding you that nobody else can see views you create.
-Before clicking Save, be sure all the settings are correct because once you do, you can't edit the view again or delete it.
+Click Save.

 To reload a view, click the pull-down at the top right again.
 Select the view name or reset all the filters by selecting Default View.